yammer/azure-table/README.md

 as it is being physically deleted from the database.
 The only way to achieve such a behaviour would be to materialize (retrive) the whole row in memmory prior to deletion, however, given that Azure Table is meant to serve as a large distributed key-value store, such an approach is impractical.

+**Testing**
+This module contains both unit and integration tests.
+The latter are contained in `BaseAzureTableIT` and are run against an actual azure account that requires credentials to be setup in a properties file located (you'll need to create the file) at the following path:

+`azure-table-core/src/test/resources/com/yammer/collections/azure/azure-table-test-connection.properties`

+The file should contain the following entries:

+    account.name=<account name>
+    account.key=<account key>

 azure-table-json
 ----------------
 To start using the json serialization library you simply need to include the following dependency.